 The

-most substantial modification to the 2001 R8 is the revised air management
+most substantial modification to the 2001 R8 was the revised air

-of the front fender/diffuser/radiator area.
-Note the large fender
+of the rear fender/diffuser/radiator inlet area.
+Note the large

 louvers and double set of dive planes. |